-- Training and development opportunities continue to be available to all employees in particular, for high potential women within the Company; - During the reporting period the Company developed and, during the next reporting period, will implement a new Career Development Framework.
+- Training and development opportunities continue to be available to all employees - in particular, for high potential women within the Company; - Work continues on the design of a Development Framework.
 This Framework will provide clear growth opportunities for all employees.
-The Framework will also provide clarity around individual competency and its relationship to career advancement pathways. - These initiatives will enable the Company to prepare individualised employee development plans focusing on clearly defined progression milestones. - Two female staff are currently participating in the AMMA Future Women in Leadership program; - One female staff member is currently undertaking an MBA with financial support from MMA; and - The Company remains committed to improving talent management for high potential women and has once again set this as a Measurable Objective for the 2022 financial year.
+The Framework will also provide clarity around individual competency and its relationship to career advancement pathways. - These initiatives will enable the Company to prepare individualised employee development plans focusing on clearly defined progression milestones. - One female staff member is currently undertaking an MBA with financial support from MMA; and

+The Company remains committed to improving talent management for high potential women having recently promoted a female manager, MMA has once again set this as a Measurable Objective for the 2023 financial year.